 “How are my customers doing on their journey with our brand?”

-This is one of the most asked questions by marketers as they gauge customer experience and track marketing performance.
+This is one of the most asked questions by marketers when gauging customer experience and tracking marketing performance.

 The customer journey is the path of customer interactions and engagements, made up of various touchpoints that each existing or potential customer has with a brand.